welcoMattic/kymsu/README.md

 # KYMSU
 Keep Your macOs Stuff Updated (KYMSU)

+⚠ As I'm not working on macOS anymore, this repo is not actively maintained.
+Feel free to open PRs to fix something, I'll try to review and merge as often as I can.

 > Get your Homebrew, Mac App Store, Atom Package Manager (apm), npm, yarn, composer, rustup ... stuff updated.

 ## Requirements